Wire Transfer Fraud

 The Washington State Department of Financial Institutions (DFI) warns consumers to verify the identity of each and every person to whom they send money.

-If you have any doubt as to whether you may be the target of fraud, you should inquire with the money transmitter and with the Washington State Department of Financial Institutions.
+If consumers have any doubt as to whether they may be targets of fraud, they should inquire with the licensees and with the Department.
 Once transfers have been completed it is very difficult for authorities to locate scammers and for consumers to recover money.

 Scams take many forms and scammers may contact consumers by telephone, email, or postal mail.
 Common scams include: